-Our strategy is to ensure that stations are tailored on arrival, at ticket offices, in waiting areas and on platforms to meet the needs of disabled people and those with reduced mobility.
-This will include:

-- training employees to better understand and deal with a wide variety of disabilities - introducing new equipment and processes, such as improved tracking and monitoring of assisted journeys - the provision of new facilities - making sure that any planned station works will comply with all legislation, including the standards set out in the DfT's current A Code of Practice'. - providing alternative accessible transport at inaccessible stations include: fitting audible 'doors enabled' sounders, accompanied by visually lit door buttons and step lights; reconfiguring seating to give extra wheelchair spaces and fitting 'call for aid' devices at wheelchair locations; extending and repositioning doorway grab rails; improving and installing visual information systems; remodelling toilets into accessible ones; and improving signage.
+- Our strategy is to ensure that stations design at ticket offices, in waiting areas and platforms are tailored to meet the needs of disabled people and those with reduced mobility.
+This will include: - training employees to better understand and deal with a wide variety of disabilities - introducing new equipment and processes, such as improved tracking and monitoring of assisted journeys - the provision of new facilities - making sure that any planned station works will comply with all legislation, including the standards set out in the Design Standards for Accessible Railway Stations; A joint Code of Practice by the Department for Transport and Transport Scotland. - · providing alternative accessible transport at inaccessible stations